The World Is Not Enough (PlayStation video game): Reception

 The World Is Not Enough received mixed reviews from critics.
 Although the game was seen as an improvement over Tomorrow Never Dies, some reviewers felt that it was inferior to its Nintendo 64 counterpart.
 Douglass C. Perry of IGN described The World Is Not Enough as "a short, rudimentary shooter with nothing more than a few good gadgets and a great license backing it up", while Samuel Bass of Daily Radar stated that the game "succeeds reasonably well" as "a shallow movie-licensed action experience."
 Shane Satterfield of GameSpot concluded that the game "is not GoldenEye for the PlayStation, but if you're tired of playing through Medal of Honor or Metal Gear Solid, it provides temporary relief for your stealth shooting addiction."

 Writing for GameRevolution, Shawn Sparks highlighted positively the graphics for their clean textures and character details despite the PlayStation hardware limitations.
 He also credited the soundtrack for being "exciting during action and dramatic while stealthing around", but considered the voice acting to be weak.
 Crispin Boyer of Electronic Gaming Monthly felt that the game overall looked better than Tomorrow Never Dies, but remarked that the player can occasionally get stuck on walls and objects while strafing.
-IGN criticized the game's "absolutely horrible" character animations and overuse of the James Bond theme song, while Michael Lafferty of GameZone praised its smooth gameplay, vocal characterizations, and interactive environments.
+IGN criticized the game's "absolutely horrible" character animations and its overuse of the James Bond theme song, while Michael Lafferty of GameZone praised its smooth gameplay, vocal characterizations, and interactive environments.

 Paul Anderson of Game Informer criticized the game's short length and lack of depth, stating that nearly all of the weapons offer the same advantages and disadvantages.
 Similarly, Daily Radar condemned the game's poor artificial intelligence and shallow stealth gameplay.
 According to the reviewer, "most espionage segments boil down to little more than scripted sequences and the occasional bout of old-fashioned button pushing."
 NextGen's Bass criticized the simplistic enemy behaviors because they make long levels repetitive and dull, and GameSpot noted the game's poor replay value due to the lack of a multiplayer mode, saying that The World Is Not Enough can be completed in less than a day.
 Nevertheless, the game's varied level design and numerous gadgets were highlighted positively, with GameRevolution stating that "more games should have this much variation and less redundancy."
-Extreme Ahab of GamePro summed up in his review: "If you're out for more action after Medal of Honor: Underground, The World Is Not Enough, though a step down, should satisfy your craving for espionage and firefights; but if you're lusting for a truly great game in which suspense and action make for a perfect union, you may be a bit disappointed."
+Extreme Ahab of GamePro summed up in his review: "If you're out for more action after Medal of Honor: Underground, The World Is Not Enough, though a step-down, should satisfy your craving for espionage and firefights; but if you're lusting for a truly great game in which suspense and action make for a perfect union, you may be a bit disappointed."